Sara Gilbert’s Life Journey

 I began making presentations on my research with the asteroids in 2012 and was invited to speak at astrology associations all around Australia, often holding workshops on “Finding Your Life Purpose” whilst I was there.
 This included Melbourne, Newcastle, Hobart, Brisbane, Adelaide and the Gold Coast.
 In January I attended the 2016 FAA International Astrology Conference in Sydney as Victoria’s sponsored speaker, my lecture was on “Bringing the Stars Down to Earth”.

 I became an Agent for the C*I*A in 2013 and have posted regularly on the facebook group, which I am also an administrator for, since as well as on the websites.
-I contribute a monthly video on asteroid archetypes for the Collective Membership and run a monthly Friday night C*I*A Astro Group in Seaford.
+I contributed a monthly video on asteroid archetypes for the Collective Membership for a period of time and run a monthly Friday night C*I*A Astro Group first in Seaford and now on Zoom.
+In December 2021 I started to write a regular column on asteroids for the quarterly Timelords magazine.
 I am passionate about spreading knowledge of astrology to the wider community especially among young people, it is so valuable in helping you understand yourself and live a happier and more fulfilled life.

 I look forward with great anticipation and excitement to the next stage of my life, from my Jupiter Return in August 2016.
 The last heralded in my spiritual development I believe the next will involve me taking my writing to another level in some way.